wfnuser/burrow/README.md

 # burrow
 A Distributed Cache Library for Golang.
+BTW, Burrow is where gophers live!
+Star it and gopher will be happy.😄

 This is a toy project for learning how distributed cache work.
 It should not be used in production.